Q: What is the Eastern New Mexico Rural Water System Project?

 Q: How much funding has the ENMRWS project received?

-A: Recognizing the critical need for this project, the State of New Mexico, the federal government, and members communities of the ENMWUA combined have invested over $45 million for program management, design, and construction.
-The majority of this investment has been in grants.
-Member communities of the ENMWUA have also provided significant financial and in-kind services including program and financial management, legal support, and administrative services.
+A: Recognizing the critical need for this project, the State of New Mexico, the federal government, and member communities of the ENMWUA combined have invested over $547 million for program management, design, and construction.
+Member communities of the ENMWUA have provided significant funding support for capital construction, program and financial management, legal support, administrative services, debt service, and operations and maintenance.
+The ENMWUA’s portion to date (2024) has been $79.5 million.
+This local funding comes in a variety of means including annual member contributions, Water Trust Board (WTB) loans, and Drinking Water State Revolving Loan Fund loans (DWSRLF).

 Most recently, the ENMRWS was a benefactor of the Infrastructure Investment and Jobs Act (IIJA) funding passed by Congress and signed into law by the President in 2021.
 The IIJA will provide 75% of the funding to complete the ENMRWS.
 The remaining 25% will come from the State of New Mexico (15%) and ENMWUA membership (10%).